-As I cogitate on a post I have in draft about the Hell we experienced last Fall (that continues for 9 months), I hesitate on how -or when- I would revive my personal blog.
-For now, I’ll jump ahead in my timeline and bring you to my present day.
+As I cogitate on a post I have in draft about the Hell we experienced last Fall (that continued for 9 long months), I hesitate on how -or when- I would revive my personal blog.
+For now, I’ll jump ahead in my timeline and bring you to my present day: Living in Seattle.

 Strangers in a Strange (New) Land

 Our adventure in the PNW feels like a new country.
 While we speak the same language, we really don’t know anyone.
-Seattle feels very much like a Canadian city and Toronto is a city that I’ve spent the most time in.
-Partly because I was born and raised in Michigan and we’d hike across the bridge now and again to get pizza or perfume on the cheap or regularly visiting Andrew’s extended family that included a trip the local LCBO to buy beer and wine for the duration.
+Tucked up in the corner of the lower 48, Seattle has been able to remain autonomous and progressive.
+Seattle feels very much like a Canadian city and because Toronto is a city where I’ve spent the most time -partly because I was born and raised in Michigan- it has that same clean feel to the streets and buildings.
+When I met Andrew, we’d regularly visit his extended family surrounding Toronto and of course, that included a much-needed trip the local LCBO.

 After months of considering renting a house in different neighborhoods within Emerald City, we chose to rent an apt in one of the most creative sections in Seattle.
 Because we moved here without any ties (no jobs, no family -well, I do have a cousin and he sorta kinda counts 😺 ) we felt we had to immerse ourselves as quickly as possible to find our tribe.